krishicks/krishicks.com/content/about.md

+# Hi,

-Hi, I'm Kris.
+I'm Kris.

 I taught myself Ruby in 2007 to solve a data entry problem.
-I did a couple of presentations on the automation framework I wrote and ended up getting a job at [ThoughtWorks](http://www.thoughtworks.com), where I hoped to (and did) grow as a developer by learning from highly talented people like [@aghareza](https://www.twitter.com/aghareza), [@pitluga](https://www.twitter.com/pitluga), [@stevesalkin](https://www.twitter.com/stevesalkin), and [@duelinmarkers](https://www.twitter.com/duelinmarkers), to name a few.
+I did a couple of presentations on the automation framework I wrote and ended up getting a job at [ThoughtWorks](http://www.thoughtworks.com), where I hoped to (and did) grow as a developer by learning from highly talented people.

 I then moved to NYC and joined [Pivotal Labs](http://www.pivotallabs.com), where I continued to grow and learn new technologies: I helped write an [iOS app](http://flywheel.com/san-francisco), had my first foray into Java at [Intent Media](http://intentmedia.com), and continued to build my knowledge of [Rails](http://www.rubyonrails.org).